 Where will your family be when disaster strikes?
 They could be anywhere…at work…at school…in the car.
 How will you find each other?
 Will you know if your children are safe?

 Families can and do cope with disaster by preparing in advance and working together as a team.
 Follow the guidelines presented in the Summit County Emergency Preparedness Guide to create your family disaster plan.
-Knowing what to do is your best protection and your responsibility.
+Knowing what to do during an emergency is your best protection and your responsibility.

 Visit the following links for other preparedness tips: